Making Sound Underground ...

 What about your business insurance or a loan?

 Our insurance has rejected our claim for loss of income because they don't offer cover for pandemics.
+We are not eligible for a business loan from our bank.
 It would also be a great financial risk to get into more debt by getting a loan, whilst we have no income.

 Can you get an overdraft from you bank?